Unknown Date, 1955

 The child's cries ceased, and Walburga tore her eyes away from it to stare into Cygnus' bright ones.
 The cold look on his face had toned down a notch, and he looked tired, the tension of the past few days leaking through his mask.

 "Go home, Walburga.
 Tend to your own hearth before you wreck another's," Cygnus sighed.

 Walburga gave a small scoff, snapping her fingers to have a house-elf appear with her cloak.

 Wrapping the elegant folds of the cloth tighter about herself, she allowed herself a final sneer.
-"You may shut me up, Cygnus, but the whole of our world will not hesitate to pelt you with the very taunts you find so displeasing from my mouth.
-Surely, you realise that?"
+"You may shut me up, Cygnus, but our whole world will not hesitate to pelt you with the very taunts you find so displeasing from my mouth.
+Surely you realise that?"

 Cygnus didn't answer, but Druella's pained expression said it all.

 "I wish you both well," Walburga said mock-pleasantly.

 She nodded towards Druella's frail form and stalked out of the room, not stopping until she reached the hall.

 A little dark-haired girl peeked out of her room.
 It was Bellatrix, her little niece and Cygnus's pride and joy.